Lysimachia quadrifolia

 -

-It prefers sunny, moist soils but adapts to drier sites and a wide range of soil types.
-It spreads by rhizomes and seed but not too vigorously.
+This plant prefers sunny, consistently moist soils, but tolerates partial sun, drier sites, and a wide range of soil types including heavy clay.
+It spreads by long, shallow roots that spread along the ground and by seed, but the spread is not too vigorous.
+It has a limited ability to compete with other vegetation.
 Seeds must be sown on top of soil as they require light to germinate.

 - See this plant in the following landscape: